verge-io/docs/docs/public/faq.md

 <summary>Can I use large spinning drives in my environment?</summary>

-Yes, VergeIO does not have a size limitation on drives.
+Yes, VeregOS does not have a size limitation on drives.
 It is important to note that through extensive research and testing that drives larger than 8TB in size are not recommended.
 Typically the rebuild time in larger drives can take an extended period of time leaving the possibility for a single point of failure.
 Spinning disks aren't recommended for production (hot) data and are typically used for archive/backup environments or (cold) data.

 </details>
 <details>